-Adrenal carcinomas are very rare and the real number diagnosed in the United States is not known.
+Adrenal cancers (carcinomas) are very rare, and the exact number diagnosed in the United States each year is not known.
 It is probably around 200 per year.
-They are much less common than benign adrenal tumors (adenomas), which are found fairly often among middle aged and elderly people.
-Adrenal tumors (most of which are adenomas) are found in about one in every 10 people who have an imaging test (like a CT or MRI) of the adrenal gland.
+These cancers are much less common than benign adrenal tumors (adenomas), which are found fairly often among middle aged and elderly people.
+Adrenal tumors (most of which are benign adenomas) are found in about 1 in every 10 people who have an imaging test (like a CT or MRI) of the adrenal gland.

-The average age of patients with adrenal cancer is around 46, but adrenal cortical cancer can occur in people of any age; even in children.
+The average age of patients with adrenal cancer is around 46, but adrenal cancer can occur in people of any age, even in children.